-In December 2022, CSL's Audit and Risk Management Committee of the Board approved CSL's first standalone Human Rights Statement.
+CSL's first standalone Human Rights Statement was published in 2022, following approval by CSL's Audit and Risk Management Committee of the Board.
 The Statement builds on the rights of key stakeholders detailed in CSL's Code of Responsible Business Practice and sets out our approach for human rights due diligence.
-The Statement can be found on CSL.com (Sustainability > Data and Reporting Centre > Policies).
+The Statement can be found on csl.com/sustainability/data-and-reporting-centre/policies.

-Each year, CSL's Board of Directors reviews and approves CSL's Modern Slavery Statement as required by the Australian Modern Slavery Act 2018 (Cth).
+Each year, CSL's Board of Directors reviews and approves CSL's Modern Slavery Statement as required by the Australian Modern Slavery Act 2018 (Cth) and other jurisdictions where CSL operates.
 The Statement details the steps the CSL Group undertakes to identify, assess and address modern slavery risks.

-In December 2022, CSL's Statement was approved by the Board and can be found at CSL.com (Sustainability > Data and Reporting Centre > Policies).
+In December 2023, CSL's Statement was approved by the Board and can be found at csl.com/sustainability/data-and-reporting-centre/policies.